cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 ## Consequences

-Adding the support for a node to sync up using a local snapshot can speed up the syncing process, especially as networke based State sync has proven be fragile.
+Adding the support for a node to sync up using a local snapshot can speed up the syncing process, especially as network based State sync has proven to be fragile.

 ### Positive

-- This is a non-breaking change: it provides an alternative and complementary implementation for state sync
+- There is a possibility to implement this in a non-breaking manner: providing an alternative and complementary implementation for State sync
-- Node operators will not need to use workarounds to make state sync to download application snapshots from specific nodes in the network, in particular from nodes that are controlled by the same operators
+- Node operators will not need to use workarounds to make State sync to download application snapshots from specific nodes in the network, in particular from nodes that are controlled by the same operators